Fractured Magic: Chapter Twenty-Four

 “At least as long as the Rinehart Festival has been running.
 His partner was one of the Webhon Players.”

-Gareth drew in a sharp breath.
+Gareth started.
 “I beg your pardon?”

-“Perfectly,” Leandros said.
-He must’ve controlled his tone well Eresh relaxed and Chia smiled.
-“Where to first, Ms. O’Neill?”
+“Perfectly.
+Where to first, Ms. O’Neill?”
+Leandros asked.
+He must have controlled his tone well enough, because Eresh relaxed and Chia smiled.

 “Wherever you want to go is acceptable to me,” Leandros said, smiling at Chia.
 She smiled brightly back.

-“Then you may already know that we stand in the historic downtown,” she said, gesturing broadly.
-“When Gallonteans first settled on the water, Unity was still a part of the city.
+“Then you may know that we stand in the historic downtown,” she said, gesturing broadly.
+“When Gallonteans first settled on the water, Unity was still part of the city.
 That building over there, the post office, was one of the first Unity buildings.
 It was only much later, when Unity had outgrown the city, that it moved to the island.
 Ah!
 Here we are.”

 “Three.”